 social constructs of identity

-In my work, I explore themes around the social constructs of identity and trace how race, class and gender factors into one’s perception of the “self”.
-“To be seen through my own eyes,” is an idea that I constantly play with as an African American female artist.
-Through photography, lm and mixed media, I wrestle with internalized life experiences to challenge the sociopolitical systems that shape our psychological self and perceptive modes.
+In my works, I explore themes around the social constructs of identity and trace how race, class and gender factors into one’s perception of the “self”.
+“To be seen through my own eyes,” is an idea that I regularly explore as an African American Female Artist.
+Working across photography, film, mixed media and performance arts, I wrestle with internalized life experiences to challenge the socio-political systems that shape our psychological self and perceptive modes.
 It is especially important for me to create counter narratives which examines the pedagogy of resistance, subjectivity and identity amongst historically marginalized female bodies of color.
 In these narratives, I am able to forgo the lens of the “other” and do away with cultural biases that limit and define my blackness.